Common questions about coronavirus and prostate cancer

 If you do struggle to get an appointment, contact our Specialist Nurses.
 They can listen to your concerns and help you prepare to speak to your GP surgery.

-I’m having cancer treatment – could coronavirus make me very ill?
+I’m having prostate cancer treatment – could coronavirus make me very ill?

-The effects of coronavirus infection could be particularly severe for certain people with prostate cancer (those who were previously considered as ‘clinically extremely vulnerable’ and advised to shield).
-These include men having:
+The effects of coronavirus infection could be particularly severe for certain people with prostate cancer.
+In particular men having the following treatments:

 • chemotherapy